FirebaseExtended/action-hosting-deploy/README.md

 The project to deploy to.
 If you leave this blank, be sure to check in a `.firebaserc` file so the CLI knows what project to deploy to.

+### `channelId` _{string}_

+The channel to deploy to.
+If you don't set it, a new channel will be created per-PR or per-branch.

+You usually want to leave this blank so that each PR gets its own channel, unless you know you want to deploy a certain branch to a long-lived channel (for example, you may want to deploy every commit from your `next` branch to a `preprod` channel)